 I will never forget the day I sat across from a group of young men who had recently become Christians.
 They had grown-up in a country with very few Christians and with a very limited access to the gospel.
-They received Christ with great joy, but were then immediately struck by the reality that no-one else in their families, living or dead, had heard this message.
+They received Christ with great joy, but were immediately struck by the reality that no one else in their families, living or dead, had heard this message.
 They asked me, “What is to become of our family?
 No one ever told them about Jesus?”

 Romans 3:23 says, “All have sinned and fall short of the Glory of God.”

 Romans 6:23 says, “The wages of sin is death. . .”

 One cannot claim those who have not heard must be right with God in their ignorance because the truth is, they are enemies of God because of their knowledge.

 The biblical mandate & mission exposes the futility of this claim